In the following section, we answer questions that are frequently

 NDBCLUSTER storage engine.

-B.10.3: What is the difference between using MySQL Cluster vs using MySQL Replication?
+A.10.3: What is the difference between using MySQL Cluster versus using MySQL Replication?

 I am trying to populate a MySQL Cluster database.
 The loading